Kara Frederick is Director of the Tech Policy Center at The Heritage Foundation. Her research focuses on “Big Tech” and emerging technology policy.

 Kara has testified before the Senate Judiciary Subcommittee on Crime and Terrorism and spent two years as a lecturer on technology and international affairs at the George Washington University’s Elliott School of International Affairs in Washington, D.C.
 She is currently a Fellow with the National Security Institute at George Mason University’s Antonin Scalia Law School.

-A Marine Corps brat, she received her MA in war studies from King’s College London and her BA in foreign affairs and history from the University of Virginia, where she played Division I soccer.
+A Marine Corps brat, she received her master of arts degree in War Studies from King’s College London and her bachelor's degree in Foreign Affairs and History from the University of Virginia, where she played Division I soccer.